Director of Programs

 Communications and Program Officer

 Anastasiya Shtaltovna joined the Parliamentary Centre as Program and Communications Officer in November 2020.
 Before this, she was engaged in an array of international development and research projects focusing on sustainable development, knowledge and innovation, local economic development, and governance in Europe, Central Asia, and Sub-Saharan Africa.
 Anastasiya holds a Ph.D. in Development Studies from the University of Bonn, an international MSc in Rural Development awarded by Ghent University and Humboldt University, Berlin, and an MA in Management from the National Agrarian University, Kyiv.
+Over the course of her career, Anastasiya worked for two high-level institutes in Germany and Canada (the Montreal Center for International Studies (CÉRIUM) and Center for Development Research (ZEF), University of Bonn).
+She provided consultancy services to the German and US Development agencies (GIZ and USAID).
+The results of her work have been disseminated through publications, at international conferences, and via direct communication with local and international partners.
 At the Centre, Anastasiya supports the activities of the Accountability for the Security Sector in Ukraine project and the Support the Parliament of Armenia project.
 Besides, she is engaged in communication and thought leadership activities throughout the organization.
 Anastasiya firmly believes that inclusive democratic institutions are crucial for sustainable development, peace, and enabling all members of society to reach their full potential.

 Communication and Program Assistant